-205 Non-corrupted subsets show similar entropy distribution in the azimuthal direction (Fig. 6a).
-A wake from the wind turbine AV7 can be seen as an increase of entropy near the turbine's location.
-A weaker increase of entropy can be also seen for AV10, for example, in scans #51-175.
+Non-corrupted subsets show similar entropy distribution in the azimuthal direction (Fig. 6a).
+A wake from the wind turbine AV7 can be seen as an increase in entropy near the turbine's location.
+A weaker increase in entropy can also be seen for AV10, for example, in scans 51-175.

-The entropy calculated in the radial direction is distributed uniformly for the corrupted subsets (Fig. 6b), but otherwise does not have as strong difference to non-corrupted data, as the entropy in the azimuthal direction (Fig. 6a).
-Part of non-corrupted scans (#51-300 and #376-425) show a gradient-like pattern caused by the absence of wakes in $170-180^{\circ}$ sector (low entropy) and wakes and border noise in $130-140^{\circ}$ sector (high entropy).
-The pattern is weaker for scans #176-250, where the border noise is absent and wakes are aligned along the line connecting wind turbines, thus disturbing a smaller area of a lidar scan.
-The scans #426-600 combined demonstrate a horizontal stripe pattern, caused by the wind blowing towards the lidar.
+The entropy calculated in the radial direction is distributed uniformly for the corrupted subsets (Fig. 6b) but otherwise does not have as strong of a difference to non-corrupted data as the entropy in the azimuthal direction (Fig. 6a).
+Some non-corrupted scans (51-300 and 376-425) show a gradientlike pattern caused by the absence of wakes in the 170- 180° sector (low entropy) and wakes and border noise in the 130-140° sector (high entropy).
+The pattern is weaker for scans 176-250, where the border noise is absent and wakes are aligned along the line connecting wind turbines, thus disturbing a smaller area of a lidar scan.
+The scans 426-600 combined demonstrate a horizontal stripe pattern, caused by the wind blowing towards the lidar.
 Wakes forming across the scanned azimuths cause the entropy increase in the radial direction matching the positions of AV7 and AV10, as marked on the graphs.

 The low entropy criterion agrees well with the crosswind criterion on which scans are likely to contain a high amount of corrupted data.
 In general, the scans with a high corruption rate can be identified based on the percentage of the data points exceeding a specific wind speed limit.
-Since the reference wind speed does not exceed 10 ms^{-1} , we consider the wind speeds above 30 ms^{-1} to be a likely measurement error.
+Since the reference wind speed does not exceed 10 m s^{-1} , we consider the wind speeds above 30 m s^{-1} to be a likely measurement error.
 The corrupted scans consistently have at least 1% of points exceeding this limit.
-The percentage drops to 0-0.05% for the rest scans and corresponds to the occasional spikes.
+The percentage drops to 0%-0.05% for the rest scans and corresponds to the occasional spikes.